 Some pieces of batik are not meant to be worn casually.
 These are usually heirloom pieces that have been passed down for generations and are only used during meaningful occasions such as weddings, moving countries or as home decor pieces.
 Do you have pieces like this at home?
-If you do, then they should preferably be stored rolled, just like the fabrics you see in textile stores.
+If you do, then they should preferably be rolled just like in textile stores.

-As with many things we own, moisture and humidity are the main cause of deterioration of Batik.
-Keep your batik apparel, clutches and any other accessories dry with the help of dehumidifiers or moisture absorbing sachets that you can easily get in any homeware store.
+As with many things, moisture and humidity are the main causes of deterioration of batik.
+Keep your batik apparel, clutches and any other accessories dry with the help of dehumidifiers or moisture absorbing sachets that you can easily get in homeware stores.

-Exposure to light result in fading and discolouration of not just batik, but most dyed textiles.
-The best way to combat this natural ageing is to keep your storage area dark and away from light (both natural and electric) as much as possible.
+Exposure to light will result in fading and discolouration of not just batik, but most dyed textiles.
+The best way to combat this is to keep your storage area dark as much as possible.
 Even natural light coming through windows can cause your textiles to fade.
-T

 How do you care for your batik?
 Have some tips you would like to share?
 Tell us in the comments and we will add them to this post.